zellwk/zellwk.com/src/posts/2020-05-20-vscode-mac-windows-key-bindings-2.md

 ---
 layout: post
 title: Customised (and effective) Visual Studio Code keyboard shortcuts for Mac and Windows (Part 2)
-description: "Customised shortcuts to make the Integrated Terminal easy to use."
+description: "Customised Visual Studio Code shortcuts to make the Integrated Terminal easy to use."
 slug: mac-and-windows-vscode-keybindings-2
 series: windows-web-dev
 tags: